-5 Ways To Watch Netflix Remotely With Friends While Social Distancing
+Here Are 5 Ways To Watch Netflix With Your Squad While Social Distancing

 As you face another night of ordering food and staying in, it might help to know things are officially looking up in the world of social distancing.
 While no one was prepared for weeks of solitude in an effort to slow the spread of the novel coronavirus, people are constantly innovating ways to help keep your social life afloat.
 One of the easiest ways to stay connected with others is through movies and TV, and luckily, there are multiple ways to watch Netflix remotely with friends, so it feels like your squad is together, even when you’re apart.